diversen/simple-php-translation/README.md

 ~~~

-> The `$e->updateLang()` call only add new strings found in the source, and remove
-> strings that are removed from the source.
-It also knows if you have changed
-> the value of a translation key, and leave it as it is.
-It only updates the translation
-> files, when a new key value is found.

 # Demo

 Inside the [test_app/](test_app/) directory, there is a small php app consisting of
 one PHP file: [test_app/Main.php](test_app/Main.php).
 There is also included javascript
-in this file, and the javascript `Lang.translate` method calls can also be extracted
+in this file.
+The javascript `Lang.translate` method calls can also be extracted
 and translated using google.

 The Javascript file [test_app/js/lang.js](test_app/js/lang.js) is doing the translation.